 The Belg season, spanning from February to May, marks the main rainy period for the southern, southwest, and southeast regions of the country.
-By the second dekad of February, rainfall has commenced in various parts of the country.
-Specifically, Rainfall has been observed in South Ethiopia, Sidama, some part of Central Ethiopia, western, central and southern Oromia, adjoint areas of Amhara and Afar region receiving between 1 to 60 mm of rainfall.
+By the third dekad of February, rainfall has commenced in various parts of the country.
+Specifically, Rainfall has been observed in South Ethiopia, Sidama, western, central and southern Oromia, most part of south west Ethiopia, some part of Central Ethiopia, Gambella, pocket areas of Somali region received between 10 to 60 mm of rainfall.
+Some part of Somali, Gambella, and few part of central Oromia received 1 to 10mm rainfall.
 Conversely, no rainfall has been recorded in the remaining areas of the country.